 Located in a tall native forest is the amazing Noojee Trestle Bridge.
 It is the tallest surviving wooden trestle bridge in Victoria (beating Stony Creek Trestle Bridge by 1 meter in height) The Noojee Trestle Bridge also marks the starting point for walks and cycling along the Gippsland Rain Trail.

 This makes the Noojee Trestle Bridge a very popular spot for day-trippers to the Gippsland region.
-The Noojee Trestle Bridge Rail Trail is a short bike trail that meanders through the forest for three kilometres along a smooth dirt and gravel track.
-The Noojee Trestle Bridge Walk is six kilometres return, taking around two hours to complete.
+The Noojee Trestle Bridge Rail Trail is a short bike trail that meanders through the forest for three kilometres along with a smooth dirt and gravel track.
+The walk over the Noojee Trestle Bridge is six kilometres return, taking around two hours to complete.
 The Noojee Trestle bridge is one of the best Gippsland tourist attractions.

 How to get to Noojee Trestle Bridge